 “He and or his mother deleted the exculpatory texts that were on the phone,” defense attorney Alan Jackson said in a hearing this month.
 “They deleted information that they didn’t want the police to have, they deleted information they didn’t want us to have.”

-Since the phone cannot be found, family attorney Mitchell Garabedian said they’re trying to find backups of what was on it.
+Since the phone cannot be found, Garabedian says they are trying to find backups of what was on it.

 CNN’s Aaron Cooper contributed to this report